Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 But instead of little tubby, round fruit flies, fungus gnats are a similar size, but skinny and leggy, like a mini mozzie, but they don't bite or make a sound.
 If you're still unsure what you're dealing with, or which plant they have set up home in, you can try the potato trick.

-Slice up a raw potato and place a few slices laying flat on the surface of the soil of any plants you think might be infested.
+Slice up a raw potato and push a few slices laid flat into the surface of the soil of any plants you think might be infested.
 Check the potato slices a few hours later and you may be unlucky enough to find a few - or lots - of little larvae happily chomping on the potato.

 Throw out those potato slices, larvae and all, and get treatment started now.
 The method I use below won't harm your plants, so you can treat every plant in your jungle if you're not sure which ones are infested, or just to be safe since fungus gnats can spread so easily.